Fluid Antennas-Enabled Multiuser Uplink: A Low-Complexity Gradient Descent for Total Transmit Power Minimization: Algorithm Design for Solving (P2)

 \section{Algorithm Design for Solving (P2)}

 In this letter, we still exploit the PGD method to find a locally optimal solution to (P2).
-Specifically, using PGD, the update rule for ${\bf{x}}$ in the $t + 1$-th iteration is given by
+Specifically, using PGD, the update rule for ${\bf{x}}$ in the $t + 1$-th iteration is given by { \abovedisplayskip{1.5pt} \belowdisplayskip{1.5pt}